bosun-ai/swiftide-website/src/content/docs/examples/hello-world.md

 ---
 title: Hello World
-description: A simple example of an ingestion pipeline
+description: A simple example of an indexing pipeline
 ---

-## Ingesting code into Qdrant
+## Indexing code with Qdrant

-This example demonstrates how to ingest the Swiftide codebase itself.
+This example demonstrates how to index the Swiftide codebase itself.
 Note that for it to work correctly you need to have OPENAI_API_KEY set, redis and qdrant running.